MishaVyb/bart-bot/README.md

 ## Features
 - Uniq.
 Replying to every one by deferent pre-defined messages.
 - Flexable.
 Has different starages for every participant.
-Storage could be shared by adding to Famely.
+Storage could be shared by adding to family.
 - Unpredictable.
 Chose a random image to reply after feeding.

 > Bart Bot behaves like yor real pet...